ibm-cloud-docs/containers/cs_cli_reference.md

 You can work with resources that you have access to in any location, even if you set a region by running `ibmcloud ks region-set` and the resource that you want to work with is in another region.
 If you have clusters with the same name in different regions, you can either use the cluster ID when you run commands or set a region with the `ibmcloud ks region-set` command and use the cluster name when you run commands.

-If you use the `0.2` beta version (legacy) of the {{site.data.keyword.containerlong_notm}} plug-in, you create and manage clusters specific to the region.
+Deprecated: If you use the `0.2` beta version (legacy) of the {{site.data.keyword.containerlong_notm}} plug-in, you create and manage clusters specific to the region.
 For example, you can log in to {{site.data.keyword.Bluemix_notm}} in the US South region and create a cluster.
 Next, you can use `ibmcloud ks region set eu-central` to target the EU Central region and create another cluster.
 Finally, you can use `ibmcloud ks region set us-south` to return to US South to manage your cluster in that region.

 <strong>Minimum required permissions</strong>: None